Happily Ever After (Magic Kingdom): Friendship

-Introduced by Aladdin, this segment highlights the friendships shared by Disney characters from Tarzan, The Lion King, Toy Story, The Jungle Book, Wreck-It Ralph, Big Hero 6, Zootopia, Inside Out, Monsters Inc., and Aladdin.
+Introduced by Aladdin, this segment highlights the friendships shared by Disney characters from Tarzan, The Lion King, Toy Story, The Jungle Book, Wreck-It Ralph, Big Hero 6, Zootopia, Inside Out, Monsters, Inc., and Aladdin.
 The segment comes full circle with a showstopping performance by the Genie.

 Songs featured: "Trashin' the Camp", "Hakuna Matata", "You've Got a Friend in Me", "The Bare Necessities", "I've Got No Strings", "That’s What Friends Are For" and "Friend Like Me".

 Love

-Introduced by Olaf, a full moon rises across the castle that leads into romances and acts of love shared by characters from WALL-E, Beauty and the Beast, Finding Dory, Lady and the Tramp, and Dumbo.
+Introduced by Olaf, a full moon rises across the castle that leads into romances and acts of love shared by characters from WALL-E, The Lion King, Tarzan, Inside Out, Finding Dory, Up, Dumbo, Zootopia and The Incredibles.
 The castle turns into a garden with waterfalls and then transitions to show silhouettes of Disney princes and princesses; floating lanterns from Tangled are seen covering the castle as Rapunzel and Flynn Rider duet and send their own lanterns to the top of the castle.

 Songs featured are "Love is an Open Door", "Can You Feel the Love Tonight", "You'll Be in My Heart" and "I See the Light".